 I’m begging for help!
 Last night my son called a man he met for the first time, ‘daddy.’
-October marked a year my husband has been in Mexico waiting for an interview to return to the U.S. At which, he will be declined and I will them file a waiver of hardship for us, his family, Americans.
+October marked a year that my husband has been in Mexico waiting for an interview to return to the U.S. At which time, he will be declined and I will have to file a waiver of hardship for us, his family, all Americans.
 Fourteen months my son has grown up without a father.
 How is this in our country’s best interest?
 Why does no one care?
 Why is it OK for a family to be torn apart for this amount of time and nothing can be done?
 He went back by choice to follow the law, but the law has screwed up our lives.

 My husband was born in Mexico so he is insignificant.
 My son is learning that it is better to be raised alone by one parent if one is from Mexico.
 We are looking at an estimation of another year of my husband being in Mexico.
 Could you imagine missing two years of your child’s life?

 My baby put decorations on the Christmas tree for the first time, but his dad was not part of it.
 He is starting to have conversations now, but not with his dad.
 Nothing – NOTHING of my baby’s life is with his father.
 That’s ridiculous!
 He will grow an estimation of two years without his dad’s influence.
 How is this good?
 Who benefits?
 I sure know who suffers!

 My husband entered the U.S. illegally.
 I think he has paid his dues.
 The immigration system is designed to destroy families!
 The fabric of America only wants those who are born here, or at least those who are NOT from Mexico.